Tulane beats Army 42-33, snaps Black Knights’ home streak

-Tulane (4-1) hasn’t started this well since going 4-1 in 1998 and has been an afterthought for too long.
-The Green Wave received some votes in the latest AP Top 25 and can only rise after this signature moment.

-”I feel like this is definitely the start to something big,” Jones said. ”We’re all coming together and we’re all trying to make a change, not just for ourselves but for Tulane as a whole.
-We haven’t really been given the respect that we needed or that we wanted.
-We’re trying to prove everybody (wrong.).”

-Tulane outgained Army 525-363 and outrushed the Black Knights 324-193, the fourth time this season the Green Wave have gone for 250 yards on the ground.
-Tulane has gone over 500 yards offensively in all but one game this season.
+Tulane (4-1), which hasn’t started this well since going 4-1 in 1998, outgained Army 525-363 and outrushed the Black Knights 324-193, the fourth time this season the Green Wave have gone for 250 yards on the ground.
+The Green Wave have gone over 500 yards offensively in all but one game this season.
 Army’s triple option was averaging 293.5 yards.

-”This is big for us.
-It’s hard to outrush them,” Tulane coach Willie Fritz said. ”We’re excited.
-Our kids believe in what we’re doing.”

-”It just speaks for the type of culture we have on this team,” Army quarterback Kelvin Hopkins Jr. said. ”Even in the fourth quarter down 21 points, it’s easy to pack it in, look at the clock and get ready to go to the locker room, but that’s not the type of guys we have in our locker room.
-We’re going to fight until the end.”

-Hopkins attempted 24 passes, completing nine, as Army took to the air trying to catch up.

-Fritz and Army coach Jeff Monken are well-schooled in the run game.
-Fritz succeeded Monken at Georgia Southern when Monken took the job at West Point six years ago, and the Green Wave excelled in this one, repeatedly victimizing Army with big plays.
+Tulane coach Willie Fritz and Army’s Jeff Monken are well-schooled in the run game.
+Fritz succeeded Monken at Georgia Southern when Monken took the job at West Point six years ago, and the Green Wave excelled in this one.
+Army, which relies on ball control with its triple option, ran only 12 plays in the first quarter and trailed 21-7 early in the second, victimized repeatedly by big plays.

-Tulane overcame a turnover in the first minute of play that led to an Army touchdown and reeled off six plays of least 15 yards in scoring 21 straight points, Jones notching the first on a 15-yard pass from Justin McMillan.
+Tulane, which outgained the Black Knights 134-9 on the ground in the quarter, overcame a turnover in the first minute of play that led to an Army touchdown and reeled off six plays of least 15 yards in scoring 21 straight points.

-”They know that they can count on me to make a play,” said Jones, who also rushed for 65 yards on nine carries. ”We weren’t really worried because of how their offense is set up.
-They kind of just want to kill the time, give you less possessions.
-If we would have got up early we would have been more comfortable.”

-Corey Dauphine’s 30-yard run with 5 minutes left in the opening quarter gave the Green Wave a 14-7 lead and McMillan’s 1-yard run early in the second boosted the lead to 21-7 before Army settled down.
+Justin McMillan started the surge by hitting Jones with a 15-yard scoring pass at 10:53 and Corey Dauphine’s 30-yard run with 5 minutes left in the opening quarter gave the Green Wave a 14-7 lead.

-”They blocked us and kept us blocked,” Monken said. ”They whipped blocks on defense and made tackles.
-That’s it.
-That’s what made the difference.
-They just out-physicaled us.

-”Our guys played their butts off.
-They played it all the way to the end.
-They didn’t quit.
-Nobody flinched.
-I love that about our guys.”
+Hopkins scored again to tie it 21-all early in the third, breaking a 43-yard run around the right side and capping the first possession of the quarter with a 4-yard run up the middle.

 Army got an early gift when McMillan simply lost the ball while running on the second play from scrimmage and Arik Smith recovered for the Black Knights at the Tulane 38.
-Hopkins completed a 36-yard pass to Cam Harrison on the next play and Connor Slomka scored on a 2-yard run to give Army a lead just 79 seconds into the game.
+Hopkins completed a 36-yard pass to Cam Harrison on Army’s first play from scrimmage and Connor Slomka scored on a 2-yard run to give Army a lead just 79 seconds into the game.

+The Green Wave, whose only loss was to Auburn, were favored in the game despite Army’s long home winning streak.

 TRICKERY BACKFIRES